-You will find the z-index option at the advanced tab while editing any section on Elementor.
+You will find the z-index option in the advanced tab while editing any section on Elementor.
 But maximum users don’t know how it works especially the users who don’t have proper CSS experience.
 This article will help you to give an overview of the z-index and its use.

-What is z-index?
+What is a z-index?

 z-index is a CSS property that specifies the stack order of an element.
 The higher stack order element is always in front of a lower stack order element.

 In another word, it’s an overlapping element with a larger z-index that cover this with a smaller one. z-index only works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky) and flex items (elements that are direct children of display: flex elements).

 To use z-index you need to select a block first where you want to add a z-index value then go to the Advanced tab.
 You will find the z-index value field here where you need to add a value for the section.